Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Introduction

 \section{Introduction}

-The Cauchy distribution is widely used in statistical analysis, particularly within finance and economics, due to its relevance in modeling financial returns and economic variables that exhibit extreme values or outliers.
-Its heavy-tailed nature makes it a valuable distribution, but the lack of a finite mean and variance introduces specific challenges in statistical modeling and hypothesis testing.
-Numerous applications of the Cauchy distribution are documented in the literature; for instance, it has been utilized across various fields, such as modeling the behavior of polar and non-polar liquids in porous glasses within the mechanical and electrical theory (\cite{stapf1996proton}), addressing physical anthropology and measurement problems (\cite{johnson1995continuous}), and modeling value-at-risk in risk and financial analysis (\cite{liu2012intermediate}).
+The Cauchy distribution is widely used in statistical analysis, particularly within finance and economics, due to its relevance in modelling financial returns and economic variables that exhibit extreme values or outliers.
+Its heavy-tailed nature makes it a valuable distribution, but the lack of a finite mean and variance introduces specific challenges in statistical modelling and hypothesis testing.
+Numerous applications of the Cauchy distribution are documented in the literature; for instance, it has been utilized across various fields, such as modelling the behaviour of polar and non-polar liquids in porous glasses within the mechanical and electrical theory (\cite{stapf1996proton}), addressing physical anthropology and measurement problems (\cite{johnson1995continuous}), and modelling value-at-risk in risk and financial analysis (\cite{liu2012intermediate}).
 Thus, a goodness-of-fit test for assessing whether the underlying distribution conforms to a Cauchy form would be extremely useful in practical applications.
 Recently, based on various characterizations, several authors, including \cite{mahdizadeh2017new}, \cite{mahdizadeh2019goodness}, \cite{villasenor2021goodness}, and \cite{pekgor2023novel}, have proposed goodness-of-fit tests for the Cauchy distribution.